artxia/backup/rocket-booster-proxy/README.md

 ### Custom Error Response

-- `origin`: The HTTP status code to return a custom error response to the client.
+- `errorCode`: The HTTP status code to return a custom error response to the client.
 Excepts a valid HTTP status code or an array of valid status code.

 - `responsePath`: The path and file name of the custom error page for this HTTP status code.
 For example: `/error-pages/403-forbidden.html`

-- `responseCode`: The HTTP status code to return to the client along with the custom error page.
-If not specified, defaults to the original error code.
+- `responseCode`: The HTTP status code to return to the client along with the custom error page. (optional, defaults to the original error code)

 ```ts
 const config = {